 When you sell products to consumers in Canada, you’ll need to make sure that you’re complying with various rules and regulations.

 You’ll need a business license in order to sell products in Canada, and will also have to make sure that you’ve registered your business and gained a seller’s permit from the authorities.

-You’ll also need to register for GST.
+You’ll also need to register for GST (Goods and Service Tax).
 The registration process can differ depending on your business type but you’ll usually need to provide details such as your business’s name, owner’s name(s), mailing address, and business activities.